 Editing Sales Stages

-Note: Both the sales_stage_dom and sales_status_dom lists must have "Closed Won" and "Closed Lost" as item names in order for the Forecasts module to function correctly.
-Please ensure any changes to these dropdown lists do not remove or change the item name for these 2 options.
+sales_stage_dom and sales_status_dom lists must have "Closed Won" and "Closed Lost" as item names in order for the Forecasts module to function correctly.
+Never remove or change the item names for these two options.

 For sales_probability_dom list:

 Users can create similar logic for custom fields using Sugar Logic in Studio.

 The "After Time Elapsed" workflow triggers after a specified period of time has elapsed from when a record save occurs in Sugar.
 For more information on "After Time Elapsed" workflows, please refer to the Workflow Management documentation.
 When creating the conditions for the workflow, you have the option to specify the time interval (e.g. 0 hours, 4 hours, 1 day, 1 week, etc.) used by the system to execute the workflow.
 The available time interval values can easily be modified via the Dropdown Editor.

 The Dropdown Editor contains the "tselect_time_dom" list, which allows administrators to configure the time intervals used for time elapsed workflows.
 To add new time intervals to the dropdown list, simply enter the "Item Name" and "Display Label", keeping in mind that the item name must display the number of seconds corresponding to the new time interval.
 The display label value should have the time as it relates to minutes, hours, days, etc. For example, if you are adding 2 hours to the time interval list, the item name value will be "7200" and the display label will show "2 hours".

 Relate Fields Denormalization is a Sugar administration tool that can be used by customers with very large database tables to optimize the database structure for faster sorting and data load of relate-type field values on list view pages.
 The denormalization process will copy the values of stock Sugar relate fields from their own tables into a text field (e.g.,